 The Diabetes in Pregnancy team provides care for women with pre-existing diabetes who are planning pregnancy, during the antenatal period and in the first six weeks after the baby is born.
 The team also care for women who develop gestational diabetes in pregnancy.

-The team consists of a consultant diabetologist, consultant obstetrician, specialist midwife/deputy midwife, specialist nurse and dietitian and midwifery support worker.
+The team consists of a consultant diabetologist, consultant obstetrician, specialist midwife, midwives, diabetic specialist nurses, dietitian and midwifery support worker.

-The joint diabetic antenatal clinic is held weekly on Tuesday mornings in the Women’s Clinic and the diabetes specialist midwife and specialist nurse run a midwife/nurse-led clinic on Thursday mornings.
+The joint diabetic antenatal clinic is held weekly on Tuesday mornings in the Women and Children’s Clinic and the diabetes midwives run a midwife led clinic on Thursday mornings.

 - Achieving optimum glucose control improves the chances of having a healthy pregnancy and baby.
 Aim for HbA1c of 48 mmol/L